The Mental Health Center of Denver

 - Knowledge or ability to learn and practice trauma informed principles and practices.

-* Ability to give, receive and analyze information, formulate work plans, maintain confidentiality, prepare written materials and articulate goals and action plans.
+- Ability to give, receive and analyze information, formulate work plans, prepare written material and articulate goals and action plans.

 SUPERVISORY RESPONSIBILITIES: None

-WORKING CONDITIONS: May require occasional evening, or weekend hours depending on program and consumer needs.
+WORKING CONDITIONS: May require occasional evening or weekend hours.
+Local driving required.